Encoding in Machine Learning: Designing Categorical Geometry

 Conclusion

 Most engineers think the model is where intelligence lives.
+It isn’t — it lives in the representation.

 Once a categorical variable has been embedded into $\mathbb{R}^k$, the model can only reason within that geometry.
-It cannot undo an imposed order.
-It cannot rediscover identity that was collapsed.
-It cannot separate categories that were merged by frequency.
-It cannot remove leakage that was baked into expectation.
+It cannot undo an imposed order, rediscover collapsed identity, or remove leakage baked into expectation.
+The hypothesis space is shaped long before training begins.

-If you cannot precisely articulate the geometry your encoding imposes — the metric it defines, the assumptions it encodes, the bias it injects, the variance it amplifies — then you are not controlling your model.
+If you cannot articulate the geometry your encoding imposes — the metric it defines, the assumptions it encodes — then you are not controlling your model.
+You are guessing at its world.

+The model is not misunderstanding the data.
 It is faithfully executing the geometry you gave it.